aawihardja-usfca/assignment8-packer-and-terraform/README.md

-# AWS AMI & Infrastructure Provisioning with Packer and Terraform
+# AWS Infrastructure with Packer, Terraform, and Ansible

-This repository contains scripts to create a custom AWS AMI with Packer and to provision AWS infrastructure using Terraform.
-The custom AMI is based on Amazon Linux, pre-installed with Docker, and preconfigured with your SSH public key for secure access.
-The Terraform configuration sets up a complete AWS environment including VPC, public and private subnets, a bastion host, and six EC2 instances in the private subnet using your custom AMI.
+This repository contains files to create a custom AWS AMI with Packer, provision EC2 using Terraform, and configuration management using Ansible.
+The custom AMI is pre-installed with Docker, and preconfigured with your SSH public key for secure access.
+The Terraform configuration sets up an AWS environment with: VPC, public and private subnets, a bastion (as Ansible controller) in the public subnet, and 6 EC2 instances (as managed nodes) in the private subnet.

 ## Table of Contents
 - [Prerequisites](#prerequisites)